SergeyMC9730/jackbox-app/README.md

 # jackbox-app
-Jackbox APP for small server
+A small dedicated Jackbox Games app for your Jackbox games!